pub struct Label<T> { /* private fields */ }Expand description

 pub fn with_line_break_mode(self, mode: LineBreaking) -> Label<T>

-Builder-style method to set the LineBreaking
+Builder-style method to set the LineBreaking behaviour.

 pub fn with_text_alignment(self, alignment: TextAlignment) -> Label<T>